philippstehr/philippstehr.github.io/CV.md

 ## PRESENTATIONS

-- *On a problem for workplace democracy and its solution via a workers' dictatorship* 16 Jun 2023, 13th Braga meetings on Ethics and Political Philosophy
+- *On a problem for workplace democracy and its solution via a workers' dictatorship*
+    - 16 Jun 2023, 13th Braga meetings on Ethics and Political Philosophy
-- *On a problem for workplace democracy and its solution via a workers' dictatorship* 8 Jun 2023, EURO-DEM Workshop: “Varieties of Workplace Democracy: from specific models to a political economy”
+    - 8 Jun 2023, EURO-DEM Workshop: “Varieties of Workplace Democracy: from specific models to a political economy”
-- *On a problem for workplace democracy and its solution via a workers' dictatorship* 2 Jun 2023, OZSW Annual Conference
+    - 2 Jun 2023, OZSW Annual Conference
-- *On a problem for workplace democracy and its solution via a workers' dictatorship* 25 May 2023, Workshop für politische Philosophie, Düsseldorf
+    - 25 May 2023, Workshop für politische Philosophie, Düsseldorf
 - *How to think about democratizing business corporations* 17 Feb 2023, Geneva Graduate Conference in Political Philosophy
-- *Expropriation as a Measure of Corporate Reform - Learning from the Berlin Initiative* 13 Jul 2022, Association for Social and Political Philosophy (ASPP) Annual Conference 2022
+- *Expropriation as a Measure of Corporate Reform - Learning from the Berlin Initiative*
+    - 13 Jul 2022, Association for Social and Political Philosophy (ASPP) Annual Conference 2022
-- *Expropriation as a Measure of Corporate Reform - Learning from the Berlin Initiative* 13 May 2022, Utrecht Philosophy Graduate Conference
+    -  13 May 2022, Utrecht Philosophy Graduate Conference
+- *Defining the Corporate Demos for Democratic Corporations*
+    - 27 Apr 2021, Oxford Graduate Conference in Political Theory
-- *Wer bildet den demos in einem demokratischen Unternehmen?* 1 Oct 2021, VIII.
+    - 1 Oct 2021, VIII.
 Tagung für praktische Philosophie, Salzburg
 - *On Objective Function and Emancipatory Commitment.
 Lessons on Methodology from the early Frankfurt School* 29 Jun 2021, University of Leeds Graduate Political Theory Conference
-- *Defining the Corporate Demos* 27 Apr 2021, Oxford Graduate Conference in Political Theory

 ## LANGUAGES